augustoibarrola/portfolio-page/README.md

 - [ ] upload photos
 - [ ] rewrite about section
 - [ ] scrolled elements should only remain on page after initial scroll effect
+- [ ] move bio to top tier next to name until (proper photo is available)

 #### skills & technologies section